ThomasMeissnerDS/e2e_ml/README.md

 ## Release History

+* 2.9.98
+  * Added references & citations to Readme
+  * Added is_imbalanced flag to Timewalk
+  * Removed babel from dependencies & updated some of them
 * 2.9.96
   * Timewalk got adjustments
   * Fixed a bug where row deletion has been incompatible with Tabnet